-The College will deal with all matters relating to criminal proceedings in a confidential manner and details will be held securely, alongside other information the College holds.
+The College will deal with all matters relating to declarations of convictions or criminal proceedings in a confidential manner and details will be held securely, alongside other information the College holds.

 Information will only be shared with colleagues or other organisations on a 'need to know' basis and only to ensure the safety of all members of the College.